cedricbasuel/image-clustering/README.md

 # Image clustering app

-This tool takes your photos and uses neural networks and clustering to discover group in your album.
+This tool takes your photos and uses neural networks and clustering to discover groups in your album.

 Make sure that your system has `tensorflow 2.0` and a GPU.
 You may install the requirements using `pip install -f requirements.txt`